CExA-project/ddc/paper/paper.md

 - `StridedDiscreteDomain`, a Cartesian product of sets of `DiscreteElement` with a fixed step/stride in each dimension,
 - `SparseDiscreteDomain`, a Cartesian product of explicitly ordered lists of `DiscreteElement` in each dimension.

 The reason to introduce multiple sets is to mitigate the cost of containers access through `DiscreteElement` indices.
 Indeed they are used to retrieve the position of a given multi-index relatively to the front multi-index.
-Thus the cost of this operation depends on the information available in the set.
+Thus the performance of this operation depends on the information available in the set.

 ### Slicing